equs-python/__equs__.Python/day-0-introduction-to-python/session_0_4_scientific_python.md

 Numpy also offers the `dot` and `tensordot` functions for more general matrix and tensor multiplication, along with the `kron` operation for the kronecker product.

+## **** Problem [10 Minutes] ****

+- Create the Pauli matrices using numpy.
+- Verify that the matrices are unitary and check their commutation relations
+- You might want to write a function that calculates the commutation relations between two numpy arrays
+- [Extension] do the same for the Clifford generators + T

 ## 4.2 Matplotlib - Visualising data in Python

 Matplotlib is a matlab like interface for plotting in Python.